jump-dev/Ipopt.jl/README.md

 #### Windows

 Currently untested.
 If you have instructions that work, please open an issue.
+Alternatively you can use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the linux instructions.

 ### Pardiso (MKL)